 Don’t think of social selling as a hard sell that happens in your DMs on Twitter.
 Instead, take this slide from Nick Frost of Mattermark as a great starting point for understanding the practice:

-Most sales outreach conducted today is done through email.
-Sales professionals identify a lead and reach out to them via email to schedule a call or product demo.
+Most inside sales outreach conducted today is done through email.
+Inside sales professionals identify a lead and reach out to them via email to schedule a call or product demo.
 Marketing teams across all kinds of industries are told to focus on acquiring emails that the sales team can then utilize for outreach and nurturing.

-According to the McKinsey Global Institute, salespeople spend 28 percent of their time each day reading and writing emails.
-That’s a lot of time spent crafting a great message, attaching files, pressing send and hoping that there wasn’t a typo in your introduction.
+According to the McKinsey Global Institute, inside sales professionals spend 28 percent of their time each day reading and writing emails (and a major emphasis is placed on this in the best sales training programs).
+Still, that’s a lot of time spent crafting a great message, attaching files, pressing send and hoping that there wasn’t a typo in your introduction.

 In order to build a successful inside sales process, you need to keep a close eye on the metrics that matter and understand how to extract actionable insights from all the data your sales organization tracks.